AntonisGkortzis/fun-in-Athens/README.md

 *Important:* Send your GitHub username to Antonis (if you have not shared it yet either in the lab or via email).
 Expect an invitation to join as a repository collaborator.

 ## Tasks
-- Clone this repository locally
+- Clone the repository locally
 - Add information about interesting things to do in Athens (tours, food, night-life, etc.) to the guide.md file
 - Contribute generously and in several categories.
 - Add interesting things __use references if you reuse others' material__